bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

 If you have modified the code or templates of your Bugzilla, then upgrading requires a bit more thought and effort than the simple process below.
-A discussion of the various methods of updating compared with degree and methods of local customization can be found in :ref:`template-method`.
+See :ref:`template-method` for a discussion of the various methods of customization that may have been used.

 The larger the jump you are trying to make, the more difficult it is going to be to upgrade if you have made local customizations.